Hometown: Mishawaka, IN

-Dr. Marker joined the Memorial Faculty in 2017 after operating a busy rural private practice in Wyatt, IN for more than 15 years.
+Dr. Marker joined the Memorial faculty in 2017 after operating a busy rural private practice in Wyatt, IN for more than 15 years.
 During that time he hosted nearly 90 students and residents in his office, teaching rural healthcare and practice management.
-He has served as the president of the Indiana Academy of Family Physicians, as a member of the Board of Directors of the American Academy of Family Physicians, and as president of the medical staff and chief medical officer of the Community Hospital of Bremen.
-Dr. Marker is a past president of the American Academy of Family Physicians Foundation and is founder and Lead Faculty for the AAFP Foundation’s Emerging Leader Institute.
-He also serves as the founder and co-chair of the AAFP’s Leading Physician Well-being program and for this work was recently selected as an AAFP “Boundary Breaker” – an honor bestowed on a small group of family physicians in place of the 2021 AAFP Family Physician of the Year.
+He has served as the president of the Indiana Academy of Family Physicians, as a member of the Board of Directors of the American Academy of Family Physicians, and as President of the medical staff and Chief Medical Officer of the Community Hospital of Bremen.
+Dr. Marker is a Past President of the American Academy of Family Physicians Foundation and is founder and Lead Faculty for the AAFP Foundation’s Emerging Leader Institute.
+He also serves as the General Chair of the AAFP’s Leading Physician Well-being program and for this work was recently selected as an AAFP “Boundary Breaker” – an honor bestowed on a small group of family physicians in place of the 2021 AAFP Family Physician of the Year.